Yet another Improvement of Plantard Arithmetic for Faster Kyber on Low-end 32-bit IoT Devices: Results and Comparisons

 \paragraph*{Cortex-M3 setup} For the Cortex-M3 platform, we utilize the ATSAM3X8E microcontroller on an Arduino Due board \cite{due2017arduino} as the testbed.
 Our implementation is based on the PQM3 repository \cite{PQM3}, and the GCC v10.2.1 is used to compile the code.
 We leverage the hardware random number generators available on Cortex-M3 to obtain the necessary random numbers for the Kyber implementation.
 Stack usage is measured following the methodology outlined in \cite{PQM3}.
 Additionally, SHA3 and SHAKE are implemented using the optimized assembly Keccak permutation token from the eXtended Keccak Code Package (XKCP)\footnote{\url{https://github.com/XKCP/XKCP}}.

 \paragraph*{RISC-V setup} The realistic RISC-V platform we choose is the SiFive Freedom E310 board, which is equipped with a 32-bit E31 RISC-V core \cite{SiFive:Manual}.
 Due to its limited 16KiB memory, a direct deployment of Kyber on this platform is infeasible.
-Hence, in order to provide detailed comparisons with the existing Kyber implementation on RISC-V, we also present experimental results obtained from the RISC-V simulator used in PQRISCV \cite{PQRISCV}.
+Hence, in order to provide detailed comparisons with the existing Kyber implementation on RISC-V, we also present experimental results obtained from the RISC-V simulator used in PQRISCV \cite{PQRISCV}, which uses a RISC-V CPU implemented in pqriscv-vexriscv\footnote{https://github.com/mupq/pqriscv-vexriscv} as the PQC benchmarking platform.
 The GCC compiler we used for RISC-V is the RISC-V GNU v10.2.0.
 Since both of the RISC-V platforms do not have hardware random number generators, we reuse the function in PQRISCV \cite{PQRISCV} to generate the random numbers in Kyber.
 Furthermore, for the implementation of SHA3 and SHAKE, we rely on the optimized Keccak permutation provided by Ko \cite{stoffelen2019efficient} in PQRISCV.

-On the SiFive platform, however, we implement SHA3 and SHAKE using the reference implementation provided in SUPERCOP\footnote{\url{http://bench.cr.yp.to/supercop.html}} to reduce the code size.
+To support the Kyber-90s variants, we adopt the optimized AES implementation presented in \cite{adomnicai2020fixslicing} on Cortex-M3 and PQRISCV similar to the PQM3 \cite{PQM3}.
+On the SiFive platform, however, we use the reference SHA3, SHAKE, and AES implementations provided in SUPERCOP\footnote{\url{http://bench.cr.yp.to/supercop.html}} to reduce the code size.
 This is because a bloated code size might impact the performance of the platform.
 Further discussion on this issue will be provided in Section \ref{sec:res_scheme}.